-The upper mid-band spectrum is a major candidate for the deployment of cellular wireless services for 5G and 6G communications, with the FR1(C) (4--8 GHz) and Frequency Range 3 (FR3, 7--24 GHz) bands showing promise for increased capacity and coverage \cite{Shakya2024ojcom,Kang2024OJCOM,Zhang2024CM}.
-Recognizing the potential of the upper mid-band frequencies, telecommunications authorities across the world have made allocations in the upper mid-band spectrum for cellular services \cite{Shakya2024ojcom}.
-Particularly for outdoor urban environments, understanding the physical channel is crucial to drive coexistence with incumbents and facilitate effective air-interface design.
-The evaluation of path loss, delay and angular spreads are critical for determining the numerology for parameterizing the cellular network design, encompassing aspects such as sub-carrier spacing, cyclic prefix length for waveform design, or beamforming and beam management\cite{Zaidi2016ICM,Zhang2024CM}.
-However, there are limited studies analyzing the radio propagation characteristics in the upper mid-band spectrum.
-Zhang \textit{et al.} in \cite{Zhang2024CM} presented observations for coverage, network design, and showed lower measured RMS delay spread (DS) than predicted by 3GPP models at 6.5 GHz and 15 GHz in an outdoor campus.
-The observations were based on measurements conducted in \cite{Miao2023JSAC} using PN sequence transmitted between a signal generator and spectrum analyzer pair with rooftop TX at 12.5 m height and human height RX.
+Zhang \textit{et al.} in \cite{Zhang2024CM} presented observations for coverage and network design, and showed lower measured RMS delay spread (DS) than predicted by 3GPP models at 6.5 GHz and 15 GHz in an outdoor campus.
+The observations were based on measurements conducted in \cite{Miao2023JSAC} using PN sequence transmitted between a signal generator and spectrum analyzer pair with a rooftop TX at 12.5 m height and human height RX.
 200 MHz BW was used at 6.5 GHz and 1 GHz BW at 15 GHz.
-Using a 1 m free space reference distance in the close-in (CI) PL model, the PLE in LOS was obtained as 2.07 and 2.01 at 6.5 GHz and 15 GHz, respectively, while NLOS PLEs of 2.38 and 2.59 are observed at 6.5 GHz and 15 GHz, respectively \cite{Zhang2024CM, Miao2023JSAC}.
-Investigation of the channel characteristics at 10 GHz with 250 MHz BW in a street-canyon in Berlin with a 3.5 m high TX antenna and 1.5 m RX antenna height revealed PLE of 1.6 in LOS and 2.1 in NLOS using the CI model with 1 m reference distance \cite{peter2016sensors}.
+Using a close-in (CI) FSPL model with a 1 m reference distance, the path loss exponent (PLE) in LOS was obtained as 2.07 and 2.01 at 6.5 GHz and 15 GHz, respectively, while NLOS PLEs of 2.38 and 2.59 were observed at 6.5 GHz and 15 GHz, respectively \cite{Zhang2024CM, Miao2023JSAC}.
+Investigation of the channel characteristics at 10 GHz with 250 MHz BW in a street-canyon in Berlin with a 3.5 m high TX antenna and 1.5 m RX antenna height revealed PLE of 1.6 in LOS and 2.1 in NLOS using the CI FSPL model with 1 m reference distance \cite{peter2016sensors}.